-A GUIDE TO LIFE ASSURANCE REGULATION IN IRELAND
+A GUIDE TO NON-LIFE INSURANCE REGULATION IN IRELAND

-Ireland is one of Europe's largest cross-border life assurance centres, a position it has enjoyed for over a decade.
+The key driver of insurance regulation over the past 30 years has been Ireland's membership of the European Union.
 The free movement of insurance services guaranteed by the treaties establishing the European Union ensures that insurance operations established in Ireland can provide their services across all Member States of the European Union, Norway, Iceland and Liechtenstein.
 Ireland offers the prospect of an experienced and professional English speaking labour force with convenient access to well-established and highly skilled third party service providers to support the provision of all insurance services.